-The Arkansas Colleges of Health Education (ACHE) and the American Osteopathic Association (AOA) are hosting the ACHE Semi-Annual Research Symposium, featuring a medical research poster competition and a lecture on diversity in research.
+The Arkansas Colleges of Health Education (ACHE) and the American Osteopathic Association (AOA) are hosting the ACHE Semi-Annual Research Symposium, featuring a medical research poster competition and continuing education lectures on April 14, 2023.

 Research Posters & Participation

 This is a community event open to all participants ranging from students in middle school to individuals in professional clinical practice/academia.
 Participants do not need to have an affiliation with Arkansas Colleges of Heath Education.